bfaure/Data2Video/README.md

-## Data2Video
-Algorithms to convert arbitrary binary data into video and vice versa.

 # Overall Idea

 Youtube allows for 128 GB uploads, and nearly infinite uploads total, free of cost.
 If users could encode their data as videos, they would have an easy way of backing up whatever content they wish.
 A 60fps 4K video has the ability to store a lot of data, if the encoding process we use is sufficient.